 A: Without context, EDITED would look like a series of seemingly random numbers.

-What brings our billions of data points to life is contextualization, the process by which our data team augment and restructure the numbers and put them into a real-world context.
-Or simply: turning the data points into pictures, charts, graphs, etc…
+What brings our billions of data points to life is contextualization, the process by which our data team augments and restructures the numbers and then puts them into a real-world context.
+Or simply: turning the data points into pictures, charts, graphs, etc.

 Everything you do in EDITED, be it creating pricing structures or analyzing replenishment rates, is made possible by contextualization.
 It’s the numbers transformed into the visualizations and insights you’ll use to guide your commercial decisions.